Matching Job Needs with Local Talent

 So, what is our region doing to develop talent and narrow this gap?

 The Central Puget Sound Higher Education Capacity Research Initiative authored a data-driven report, ”The Opportunity Mirage,” to analyze the education-to-workforce pipeline, and identify systemic gaps in higher education completion and job readiness.
+The report was funded by the Bill & Melinda Gates Foundation and JPMorgan Chase, in collaboration with the Seattle Metropolitan Chamber of Commerce and the Seattle Region Partnership.

 Regional job creation is outpacing local graduates

-On average, fewer than 12,000 (out of each class of about 34,000) Central Puget Sound high school graduates annually enroll at a regional institution.
+The research found that, on average, fewer than 12,000 (out of each class of about 34,000) Central Puget Sound high school graduates annually enroll at a regional institution.
 Even if all 34,000 completed their post-secondary education and received degrees that met the demand of entry level job opening, this would only meet 30 percent of the region’s need for employees.

 Post-secondary education systems aren’t keeping up, limiting higher education options for our region’s high school graduates.
 Take nursing for instance: